2020 United States presidential election in Wyoming: Democratic caucuses

 The Democratic caucuses were originally scheduled for April 4, 2020.
 On March 22, due to concerns over the COVID-19 pandemic, the Wyoming Democratic Party canceled in-person voting in favor of mail-in voting.
 The deadline was also extended to April 17.

 Republican caucuses

 The Republican state party convention was held in May to officially select the final delegates to the national convention.
+Trump won all 29 delegates from Wyoming: 12 at the county conventions and 17 at the state convention.